openregister/specification/content/blob-def.md

 ---
-id: item-def
+id: blob-def
-title: Item
+title: Blob
-url: /glossary/item
+url: /glossary/blob
 ---

-An **item** is an unordered set of attribute-value pairs (associative array) constrained by the [schema](/glossary/schema) and identified by the [hash calculated from its contents](#hash).
+An **blob** is an unordered set of attribute-value pairs (associative array) constrained by the [schema](/glossary/schema) and identified by the [hash calculated from its contents](#hash).